 Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

-Starting With a Blank Canvas
+Start With a Blank Canvas

 There’s no better way to start than with a blank canvas and let it evolve over time, albeit an existing furnished decking can be rearranged and enhanced at your leisure.

-My first consideration was whether to build a Balustrade; I opted not to because:
+My first consideration was whether to build a balustrade; I opted not to because:

 - A balustrade would partially obscure the view of the garden.